sara-sabr/ITStrategy/_pages/en/saas-and-cloud-strategy.md

 b. platform as a service (PaaS)
 c. infrastructure as a service (IaaS)

 Therefore, we must consider first SaaS solutions, and if not possible, differ to other forms of cloud offerings.
 Unfortunately, the commonly used cloud terms (IaaS, PaaS, SaaS, XaaS) are mal defined and increasingly overlapping as new technologies blur the lines between each category.
-For example, in the US [Federal Cloud Computing Strategy](https://cloud.cio.gov/strategy/) in reference to IaaS, PaaS, and SaaS they say
+For example, in the US [Federal Cloud Computing Strategy](https://cloud.cio.gov/strategy/) in reference to IaaS, PaaS, and SaaS they say:

 > In practice, many major vendor offerings no longer have such well-defined boundaries.